 What’s the Catch?

-Though TaxSlayer is an affordable option, there are small catches that come with its service.
-For example, all plans have unlimited free phone and email support – but that’s only for technical questions.
+Though TaxSlayer is an affordable option, there are things to keep in mind when considering this service.
+For example, all plans have unlimited free phone and email support but that’s only for technical questions.
 Access to a tax professional only comes with the Premium option.
-For the Simply Free and Classic options, you’ll have to pay extra.
-Though TaxSlayer says its dedicated to providing customers with the best support, that comes at a price.
-The same goes for form compatibility.
-The free option only lets you file a 1040EZ and one state return for free.
-For anything else, you’ll have to upgrade to a paid plan.
+Though TaxSlayer says it’s dedicated to providing customers with the best support, that support comes at a price.

 How TaxSlayer Stacks Up

 |Tax Planner||Plans Offered||Costs (Federal)||Costs (State)|

 |TaxSlayer||Simply Free, Classic, Premium, Self-Employed||Free: $0 Classic: $17 Premium: $37 Self-Employed: $47||Simply Free: $0 for first, $29 for additional Classic: $29 Premium: $29 Self-Employed: $29|